-The Company's marketable securities portfolio consists primarily of investments in money market funds, commercial paper, asset-backed securities, U.S. treasury securities and short-term highly liquid, high credit quality corporate debt securities.
+The Company's marketable securities portfolio consists primarily of investments in money market funds, asset-backed securities, U.S. treasury and agency securities and short-term highly liquid, high credit quality corporate debt securities.
 The Company considers its marketable securities to be available-for-sale.
-Available-for-sale securities are classified as cash equivalents, or as short-term or long-term marketable securities based on the maturity date at time of purchase and their availability to meet current operating requirements.
+Available-for-sale securities are classified as cash equivalents, or as short-term or long-term marketable securities based on the maturity date at the time of purchase and their availability to meet current operating requirements.
 Available-for-sale securities that mature in three months or less from the date of purchase are classified as cash equivalents.
 Available-for-sale securities, excluding cash equivalents, that mature in one year or less are classified as short-term marketable securities and those that mature in more than one year are classified as long-term.

 Securities that are classified as available-for-sale are measured at fair value; see "Fair Value of Financial Instruments" below.
 Any premium arising at purchase is amortized to the earliest call date and any discount arising at purchase is accreted to maturity.
-Amortization and accretion of premiums and discounts are recorded along with interest income on investments in interest income, net in the statements of operations and comprehensive loss.
+Amortization of premiums and accretion of discounts are recorded along with interest income on investments in interest income, net in the statements of operations and comprehensive loss.
 Unrealized gains and losses are excluded from earnings and are reported as a component of other comprehensive income.
-The Company periodically evaluates whether declines in fair values of its available-for-sale securities below their book value are other-than-temporary.
-This evaluation consists of several qualitative and quantitative factors regarding the severity and duration of the unrealized loss, as well as the Company's ability and intent to hold the available-for-sale security until a forecasted recovery occurs.
-The Company does not generally intend to sell its available-for-sale securities; however, the Company assesses whether it is more likely than not that it will be required to sell any security before recovery of its amortized cost basis.
-Realized gains and losses and declines in fair value judged to be other-than-temporary on available-for-sale securities will be included in other expense, net.
 The cost of investments sold will be calculated using the specific-identification method.
-The Company did not record any other-than-temporary impairments related to available-for-sale securities for the year ended December 31, 2021.
-The Company did not own any marketable securities during the year ended December 31, 2020.